 There are several companies which offer spooky ghost tours of Jerome.
-Many of these tours provide in depth information of the history of the town, while also giving you the opportunity to test out various ghost hunting equipment.
+Many of these tours provide in depth information on the history of the town.
+As a bonus, you will also get the unique opportunity to test out various ghost hunting equipment.
 The Jerome Ghost Hunt is a great choice offered by the Grand Hotel.
 On this tour, a guide will take you through several haunted locations including those so haunted that they are usually off limits.
-You really feel like a ghost hunter yourself as you check for ghost presence via EMF meters, IR thermometers, and digital cameras.
+You really feel like a pro ghost hunter as you use EMF meters, IR thermometers, and digital cameras.
 The staff will put all your pics on a CD and you can check them later for signs of ghosts!
 Don’t be surprised if you see some ghostly orbs!

 Ghost themed restaurants